-NOTE: For Fall 2014 admission, the application deadline of December 15, 2013 for all five of PPST’s affiliate departments has passed.
+NOTE: For Fall 2014 admission, the application deadline of December 15, 2013 for all five of PPSM’s affiliate departments has passed.
 Applicants seeking consideration for Fall 2015 admission are invited to contact the individual department(s) of interest listed in step 2) below using the appropriate email address, for further assistance.

 2) If you still have questions about Testing Requirements after having downloaded and read through the relevant section(s) of the PDF in step 1), please contact the appropriate departmental academic office using the email address shown in the list below:

 - Chemical Engineering [EMAIL: firstname.lastname@example.org]

 - Materials Science and Engineering [EMAIL: email@example.com]